A recipe for growth and healing

 - Mutuality: Directly related to self-disclosure, mutuality involves the understanding that you are both moving another person, and allowing yourself to be moved by them.

-Supported Vulnerability is one way RCT honors the counseling and social work value of “starting where the client is.”
+Supported Vulnerability in therapy is one way RCT honors the counseling and social work value of “starting where the client is.”
 It helps us co-create a place that is not just safe enough for self-disclosure, but one that is welcoming and encouraging of vulnerability; a place that can hold our uncertainty and fear while inviting exploration and healing.